 - How to draw up effective budgets that aren’t pie-in-the-sky projections?

 There are other important research areas that you will need to focus on and get answers for at this point as well.
-Things like identifying potential locations for your gym premises, do you have immediate competition, where will clients come from, what kind of equipment do you need are questions to consider.
+Things like identifying potential locations for your gym premises, do you have immediate competition, where clients will come from, and what kind of equipment you need are questions to consider.

 Where’s the money coming from?

 Ok, so I probably don’t need to tell you this but opening your own gym isn’t cheap!
-And you going to need to have some kind of capital outlay to help you get everything set up and underway.
+And you will need to have some capital outlay to help you get everything set up and underway.

-Because there are plenty of considerations that you are going to have beforehand that need to be funded.
+Because there are plenty of considerations that you will have beforehand that need to be funded.
 The most obvious example is the gym equipment you will need but there are plenty more.

-Now getting into the money side of things is a whole different article but there are some scenarios that I just want to work through when it comes to fronting the cash for your new gym operation.
+Now getting into the money side of things is a whole different article, but there are some scenarios that I want to work through when it comes to fronting the cash for your new gym operation.